Remi-dee/punch-assessment/README.md

 - **Responsive Design**: Ensures the landing page is optimized for various devices and screen sizes.
 - **Performance Optimization**: Optimized for performance and maintainability.

+## Notable Decisions and Challenges
+State Management: The project uses React's Context API for state management to avoid prop drilling and to manage global states effectively.
+Responsiveness: Tailwind CSS's utility classes are utilized extensively to ensure the landing page is responsive across different devices.

 ## Getting Started

 Follow these instructions to set up the project locally.